 Hi and, if you have visited before, it´s great to welcome you again.

-Last year’s relaunch, complete with new look and a repositioning as MS, Disability & Living Life has been well received.
-This has gives a wider scope of subjects that have added to the original health and disability core.
+The site’s relaunch, complete with new look and a repositioning as MS, Disability & Living Life has been well received.
+This has given a wider scope of subjects that have added to the original health and disability core.

 I hope you enjoy this progressive editorial outlook.